LearnOnDemandSystems/docs/lod/feature-focus/cloud-resource-templates/replacement-tokens.md

 Each Cloud Resource Template is associated with a raw template document that defines the collection of resources that will be deployed in the cloud.
 Replacement tokens can be used inside of the raw templates itself, or as parameter values to the Cloud Resource Templates, to provide some dynamic values that help keep resource names unique.

-Replacement tokens use the syntax &commat;lab.replacementTokenName_.
+Replacement tokens use the syntax &commat;lab.replacementTokenName.
 You can see the list of all &commat;lab replacement tokens available to your lab by simply editing the instructions, and clicking on the &commat;lab button.

 The table below lists the replacement tokens that are most commonly used with Cloud Resource Templates, along with suggestions where they should be used.